 Moving Beyond the Fields of Time and Space

-By this point, we hope you see why religions what to keep you pinned into the dimensions that they can control.
+By this point, we hope you see why religions what to keep you pinned into the dimensions they can control.
 It starts with the selling idea of the belief in Hell.
 You don’t want to end up there, so you need to believe in an imaginary friend.
-Once they’ve sold you on these concepts, it is easy to make you a paying customer.
+Once they’ve sold you on these concepts, making you a paying customer is easy.

 Religion can’t compete with experiences they can’t control.
 They can control the mythologies and superstitions they create.
 So everything outside of their preview becomes evil.
 They can’t afford to have you exploring consciousness because they can’t control what you’ll find.

-Meditation and the Shamanic Journey are just two of the methods that take you beyond the fields of time and space.
+Meditation and the Shamanic Journey are just two methods that take you beyond the fields of time and space.

 We recognize there are other possibilities outside of everyday reality.
 Space and time are just limitations we accept as part of the cultural narrative.
 They are human-made constraints that are used to control us.
 No one can control our experience of non-ordinary reality.